Jasonrosasramirez/03-The-One-and-Only-Password-Generator/README.md

-Leaving this here incase something goes wrong
+Leaving this here incase something goes wrong.
+This is basically my junk/maybe useful in the futue pile for now.

 //Creating array or random element function passwordRandomCharacters (Array) {